isabella232/net-two-factor-auth/part4-authenticator-app.md

 - (IBAction)cancel:(id)sender;
 @property (weak, nonatomic) IBOutlet UIActivityIndicatorView *spinner;
 ```
-Now we only have to implement the functionality to generate a TOTP code after verifying the pin from the user.
-Open **TOTPViewController.m** and make the enter pin textfield focus.
+Now we only have to implement the functionality to generate a TOTP code after verifying the PIN from the user.
+Open **TOTPViewController.m** and make the Enter PIN text field focus.

 ```objectivec
 @synthesize spinner, pinCode;